colinlee7743/Sales-Analysis-Dashboard/README.md

 These figures highlight consumer preferences and revenue-driving products.

-## SQL Queries
+## 📝 SQL Queries for Data Validation
-The following MySQL queries were developed to extract and manipulate data for the Coffee Sales Analysis Dashboard, ensuring accuracy and addressing key business challenges:

 1. **Total Sales and Orders for Each Month**:
    ```sql
    With Sales AS (